sds-smith/assemble-the-jams/README.md

   * Display Spotify username and profile picture (if any) when user is logged in.
 This will involve an additional scope beyond the current "playlist-modify-public".
 The username would appear in an h2 element above the SearchBar input, and the profile picture (if any) would replace the swim goggles and earbuds as the background-image.
   * Change the oAuth flow from Implicit Grant to Authorization Code Flow with PKCE.
 I believe this would eliminate some of the issues detailed above associated with Implicit Grant, and also provide enhanced security.

+### DEMO

+You can demo the app at https://assemblethejams.netlify.app